JunedKhan101/Vim-configs/README.md

 Vim colors and vimrc/init.vim for vim/neovim

 # How to use

+## Get Vim Plug

+First download Vim Plug as the init.vim and vimrc are using vim plug as plugin manager.

+For Vim, download the plug.vim file from [vim plug](https://github.com/junegunn/vim-plug) repo and save it in autoload folder Run :PlugInstall

+For Neovim, run the command listed on the vim plug site to download vim plug.

 ## Windows
 ### Using colors
 Paste colors folder to `C:\Program Files(x86)\Vim`  or inside `C:\tools\neovim\Neovim\share\nvim\runtime\` OR